 Always take time to debrief with the volunteers and the leaders and thank them for their important contributions.
 Provide a space for volunteers to talk about their rewarding or challenging conversations and discuss how they might handle the call differently next time.
-Acknowledge how many total conversations have happened so far throughout the GOTV campaign and specifically the number in this phone bank, so they see how their volunteering fits into the bigger picture.
-All these efforts help ensure that volunteers are invested in the effort and are thus more likely to stay engaged.
+Acknowledge how many total conversations have happened so far throughout the GOTV campaign and specifically the number in this phone bank so volunteers see how their efforts fit into the bigger picture.
+All this work help ensure that volunteers are invested in the effort and are thus more likely to stay engaged.